risk-first/website/Cadence.md

 That'd be neat, eh?
 If you did have this, would there be any point at all in a compiler?
 Probably not, right?

 The whole _reason_ we have tools like compilers is because they give us a short-cut way to get some limited experience of reality _faster_ than would otherwise be possible.
-Because, cadence is really important:  the faster we test our ideas, the more quickly we'll find out if they're correct or not.
+Because cadence is really important:  the faster we test our ideas, the more quickly we'll find out if they're correct or not.

 ### Development Cycle Time

-Developers often ignore the fast feedback loops at the bottom of the list above, because the ones nearer the top _will do_.
-In the worst cases, changing two lines of code, running the build script, deploying and then manually testing out a feature.
+Developers often ignore the fast feedback loops at the bottom of the list above because the ones nearer the top _will do_.

+In the worst cases this means changing two lines of code, running the build script, deploying and then manually testing out a feature.
 And then repeating.

-If you're doing it over and over, this is a terrible waste of time.
-And, you get none of the benefit of a permanent suite of tests to run again in the future.
+Doing this over and over is a terrible waste of time because the feedback loop is so long and you get none of the benefit of a permanent suite of tests to run again in the future.

 The [Testing Pyramid](http://www.agilenutshell.com/episodes/41-testing-pyramid) hints at this truth: